listr2/listr2/README.md

   ], { concurrent: false })
 ```

-### Subtasks

 ## Task Manager
-Task manager is a great way to create a custom tailored Listr class once and then utilize it more than once.
+Task manager is a great way to create a custom-tailored Listr class once and then utilize it more than once.

 ## Generic Features

 ### Tasks Without Titles
-For default renderer all tasks that do not have titles will be hidden from the visual task list and executed behind.
-You can still set `task.title` inside the task wrapper programmatically afterwards, if you so desire.
+For default renderer, all tasks that do not have titles will be hidden from the visual task list and executed behind.
+You can still set `task.title` inside the task wrapper programmatically afterward, if you so desire.

-Since tasks can have subtasks as in the form of Listr classes again, if a task without a title does have subtasks with title it will be rendered one less level indented.
-So you can use this operation to change the indivudual options of the set of tasks like `exitOnError` or `concurrency` or even render properties, like while you do want collapse parent's subtasks after compeleted but do not want this for a given set of subtasks.
+Since tasks can have subtasks as in the form of Listr classes again, if a task without a title does have subtasks with the title it will be rendered one less level indented.
+So you can use this operation to change the individual options of the set of tasks like `exitOnError` or `concurrency` or even render properties, like while you do want collapse parent's subtasks after completed but do not want this for a given set of subtasks.

 For verbose renderer, since it is not updating, it will show tasks that do not have a title as `Task without title.`

 ### Signal Interrupt
 When the interrupt signal is caught Listr will render for one last time therefore you will always have clean exits.
-This registeres event listener `process.on('exit')`, therefore it will use a bit more of CPU cycles depending on the Listr task itself.
+This registers event listener `process.on('exit')`, therefore it will use a bit more of CPU cycles depending on the Listr task itself.

-You can disable this default behaviour by passing in the options for the root task `{ registerSignalListeners: false }`.
+You can disable this default behavior by passing in the options for the root task `{ registerSignalListeners: false }`.

 ## Testing
 For testing purposes you can use the verbose renderer by passing in the option of `{ renderer: 'verbose' }`.
-This will generate text based and linear output which is required for testing.
+This will generate text-based and linear output which is required for testing.

 If you want to change the logger of the verbose renderer you can do that by passing a class implementing `Logger` class which is exported from the index and passing it through as a renderer option with `{ renderer: 'verbose', rendererOptions: { logger: MyLoggerClass } }`.